NicholasMamo/dwarna/README.md

 ## Installing Dwarna

 To install, Dwarna, execute the `install.sh` script.
 It might be necessary to make this script executable using `chmod +x install.sh`.
-The script installs Hyperledger Fabric and its dependencies.
+The script installs the schema using psycopg2, and then Hyperledger Fabric and its dependencies.

 ## Unit Tests